imapp-pl/gas-cost-estimator/docs/opcodes_details.md

 ### Parameters

-2 or 3 values on the stack, should not have impact on cost.
+2 or 3 values on the stack, [might have impact on cost](https://github.com/imapp-pl/gas-cost-estimator/pull/64/files#r744731521).

 ## `0x0a,EXP`